slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"One of the most underrated secrets to success is to start before you're ready."
 -- Marie Forleo*

+> *"I've been on a calendar, but I have never been on time."
+-- Marilyn Monroe*

+> *"Beginnings are always messy."
+-- John Galsworthy*

+> *"You may delay, but time will not."
+-- Ben Franklin*

 ### On timing and patience

 > *"Patience is also a form of action."